rafaelrodriguesaceno/report_phishing/README.md

 The script was made to continuously check if the fake pages are online and report it to the hosting providers until the takedown is done

+- test if the site is online
+- detects which hosting provider the site
+- send email to hosting provider's @abuse requesting takedown
+- runs again every 3 hours by default

 ### Usage
 Configure the report_phishing.sh file with the credentials of the email that will be used to send notifications